harujoh/TensorFlowLiteNet/README.md

 # NTensorFlow
-NTensorFlow is a port from TensorFlow.js to C#
+NTensorFlow is a port from TensorFlow to C#